wqxxzd/RaincouverPredictionTest/CONTRIBUTING.md

-# Contributing to the Weather Forecast Project
+# Contributing to the Raincouver Prediction Project

 ### Quick fixes
 For minor corrections such as typos or grammatical errors in documentation: